the-genemachine/Open-Source-LLMs/Manual/manual.md

 4. **[Building a Local Retrieval-Augmented Chatbot with Flowise and Llama 3](#51-llama3-chatbot)**: Learn how to build a local RAG chatbot using Flowise and Llama 3.
 5. **[Building Multi-Agent AI Systems with Flowise and Llama 3](#52-multi-agent)**: Explore how to build multi-agent AI systems using Flowise and Llama 3.
 6. **[Building AI Agents with Function Calling in Flowise and Llama 3](#53-function-calling-flowise)**: Learn how to build AI agents with function calling in Flowise and Llama 3.
+7. **[Building and Hosting AI Agents with Flowise and Open-Source Models](#54-hosting-agents)**: Explore how to build and host AI agents using Flowise and open-source models.

 ---